DNACHUNKER: Learnable Tokenization for DNA Language Models: Methodology

 \paragraph{Dataset.} We pretrain our model on the Human Reference Genome, adopting the data partitioning strategy from Enformer \citep{avsec2021effective}.
 The genome is first divided into non-overlapping regions of $2^{20}$ (1,048,576) base pairs (bp), which will be allocated to the training, validation, and test sets.
 These regions are subsequently segmented into input sequences with a maximum length of 8192 bp.
 During the preprocessing, ambiguous nucleotides (`N') are mapped to a padding token and are excluded from the loss computation.
 Following the methodology of BERT~\citep{devlin2019bert}, for each input sequence, 15\% of all nucleotides are randomly selected for prediction.
 Of this selection, 80\% are replaced with a \texttt{[MASK]} token, 10\% are substituted with a random nucleotide, and the remaining 10\% are left unchanged.

 \paragraph{Fine-tuning on downstream tasks.} For fine-tuning on the downstream tasks, we remove the language model head and perform average pooling over the valid tokens, \textit{i.e.} excluding \texttt{[PAD]} tokens.
 The pooled output is subsequently passed through a linear layer.
+Depending upon the dataset and evaluation protocol, we perform full-finetuning or linear probing (\textit{i.e.} freezing the main model while tuning only the linear head).
+Details are provided in \Cref{appx:finetune}.